 Empathy And Disappointment In Highly Sensitive People

 Being empathetic means that you notice everything including the feelings of other people.
-You can see disappointment in someone else and feel it like it is your own.
+You can see the disappointment in someone else and feel it like it is your own.
 Of course, empathy also means that if you disappoint someone else it is especially painful.

 For that reason, highly sensitive people can be wonderful friends.